Faith in AI can narrow the futures individuals consider: Data and materials availability

 \subsubsection{Computational modeling of decision-making}

-\paragraph*{Model definition.} To examine how perceived predictiveness and internal coherence contribute to participants' actions in Study 2, we introduced a computational model of the decision-making process grounded in subjective expected utility theory \cite{gilboa2009theory}.
+\paragraph*{Model definition} To examine how perceived predictiveness and internal coherence contribute to participants' actions in Study 2, we introduced a computational model of the decision-making process grounded in subjective expected utility theory \cite{gilboa2009theory}.

 Let $A$ denote the participant's choice (one-boxing or two-boxing), $P$ denote the system's prediction of $A$, and $AA$ denote the participant's anticipated action.
 Perceived predictiveness is defined as $p = \Pr(P = AA)$ and internal coherence as $q = \Pr(A = AA)$.
-In this formulation, $p$ represents the perceived probability that the system's prediction matches the participant's anticipated action, and $q$ represents the extent to which participants treat their eventual action as coupled to their anticipated action (Fig.~\ref{fig:mechanism}A).
+In this formulation, $p$ represents the perceived probability that the system's prediction matches the participant's anticipated action, and $q$ represents the extent to which participants expect their eventual action to be consistent with their anticipated action (Fig.~\ref{fig:mechanism}A).

 Box A (transparent) always yields payoff $S$, whereas Box B (opaque) yields either $0$ or $L$ depending on the system's prediction $P$, with $0 < S < L$ (Fig. \ref{fig:main}A).
 Participants are assumed to evaluate actions using subjective expected utility.
-The expected utilities of one-boxing and two-boxing, denoted by $EU[\text{1box}]$ and $EU[\text{2box}]$, depend on participants' internal coherence $\Pr(A = AA)$.
+The expected utilities of one-boxing and two-boxing, denoted by $EU[\text{1box}]$ and $EU[\text{2box}]$, depend on both perceived predictiveness and internal coherence.

-If participant $i$ assumes no anticipation–action coupling (i.e., $A \neq AA$), then the chosen action provides no information about the participant's anticipated action.
+If participant $i$ assumes no internal coherence between anticipated and realized action (i.e., $q_i=0$), then the chosen action provides no information about the participant’s anticipated action.
 Under this assumption, the expected payoff from Box B is the same for one-boxing and two-boxing and depends only on the perceived predictiveness parameter $p_i$.
 The expected utilities become